University of Edinburgh: 18th and 19th century

 In 1785, Henry Dundas introduced the South Bridge Act in the House of Commons; one of the bill's goals was to use South Bridge as a location for the university, which had existed in a hotchpotch of buildings since its establishment.
 The site was used to construct Old College, the university's first custom-built building, by architect William Henry Playfair to plans by Robert Adam.
 During the 18th century, the university developed a particular forte in teaching anatomy and the developing science of surgery, and it was considered one of the best medical schools in the English-speaking world.
 Bodies to be used for dissection were brought to the university's Anatomy Theatre through a secret tunnel from a nearby house (today's College Wynd student accommodation), which was also used by murderers Burke and Hare to deliver the corpses of their victims during the 1820s.

+The Edinburgh snowball riots of 1838 – also known as the 'Wars of the Quadrangle – occurred when University of Edinburgh students started a snowball fight in "a spirit of harmless amusement".
+However, this turned into a two-day 'battle' at Old College with local Edinburgh residents on South Bridge, which led to the Lord Provost asking for an infantry regiment to be brought from Edinburgh Castle to quell the disturbance.
+The riot was immortalised in a humorous 92-page account written by the students entitled The University Snowdrop.
+In 1853, English landscape artist Sam Bough painted the event in watercolour.

 After 275 years of governance by the town council, the Universities (Scotland) Act 1858 gave the university full authority over its own affairs.
 The act established governing bodies including a university court and a general council, and redefined the roles of key officials like the chancellor, rector, and principal.